MenaceTough/ImageManager/README.md

-just run application.App in the the development environment.
+just run application.App in the ide.